Pulse Sports NPFL Team of the Week

 DEFENDERS

-The marauding right back set up the opener in the Derby and was assured in possession during the fixture.
+The marauding right back helped set up the winner in the Derby and was a constant threat down the right throughout the game.

 Abdullahi Musa (Kano Pillars)